DucAnhNTT/azure-data-pipeline-sales/2 - Azure DataFactory/README.md

 Create your Key Vault and choose the Resource Group we have created for this project (If not you can create one from here)

 ![](./image/key-vault-init.png)

-Well done, now you have set up the enviroment for our project!
-Continue I'm going to show you how to connect from SSMS to Azure, and load the data from

 ## Contact